mikavir/rx-decode/TESTING.md

     - I have made several attempts to fix this and none have worked:

-    - Making `dblclick` event false as adviced by [StackOverflow](https://stackoverflow.com/questions/2424377/javascript-suppress-double-click-selection):
+    - Making `dblclick` event false as advised by [StackOverflow](https://stackoverflow.com/questions/2424377/javascript-suppress-double-click-selection):
     Result: No change.

     ```js